cwingard/cgsn-parsers/README.md

 subsurface currents) for deployment planning and troubleshooting (e.g. low salinity surface water from the Columbia River Plume may impact the ability of gliders to surface).

-Several tools in multiple languages (a browser, Matlab, Python, R, Java, etc) exist that will enable a user to load a parsed JSON formatted data file for further processing and review.
+Several tools in multiple languages (a browser, Matlab, Python, R, Java, etc.) exist that will enable a user to load a parsed JSON formatted data file for further processing and review.

 This code is provided "as-is" for other users who may wish to interact directly with the